Strava Fitness Score Explained — What Does It Really Mean?

 - Gives you a concrete number instead of gut feeling

-What Is a Good Fitness Score?
+What is a good Fitness Score?

-| Level | CTL (Fitness) | Meaning |
+| Level | Fitness Score | Meaning |

 |---|---|---|